 Tell your doctor if you notice any of the following:

 Tingling or numbness of the hands or feet

-Breathing problems including persistent cough and/or shortness of breath or fever
+Breathing problems including persistent cough and/or shortness of breath, fatigue, unexplained weight loss or fever

 These are rare side effects of ezetimibe or simvastatin.